 Bacon used the idea of a gentleman’s agreement to challenge the civility of (and presumably quickly end meetings with) developers audacious enough to bring him proposals for skyscrapers.
 But was there an actual gentleman’s agreement, or was it just a useful ploy to bury projects that would alter the city’s skyline?
 Over the years, the origins of the gentleman’s agreement have remained a mystery.

 On April 28 1956, seven years into Bacon’s tenure as Executive Director of the Philadelphia City Planning Commission, The New Yorker published the first of Lewis Mumford’s two articles that, interestingly, do not mention Bacon, but do introduce Philadelphia’s “gentleman’s agreement.”
-With the “Chinese Wall” coming down, Mumford concludes the city is looking up, although how far up isn’t open to discussion.
+With the “Chinese Wall” coming down, Mumford concludes the city was looking up, although how far up wasn’t open to discussion.
 “Without legislation and with nothing more solid than a gentleman’s agreement, the tallest of the city office buildings have been piously kept lower than the bronze figure atop” City Hall.
 “Sentiment and symbolism have made unnecessary—temporarily at any rate—any legislation.”

 In 1963, when a developer proposed a sixty-story building, Bacon responded that “for the first time in the history of Philadelphia” a project “would violate the gentleman’s agreement that William Penn will not be topped by private construction.”
 The Planning Commission responded by approving a “height limit ordinance” of 450 feet that made its way through the Mayor’s office and to City Council, where it eventually died.
 The gentleman’s agreement remained, though worse for wear, its authority unclear.